shawnadams333/aliyah/topics/gospel/covenant.md

 ### My name shall be great among the Gentiles
 For from the rising of the sun even unto the going down of the same my name shall be great among the Gentiles; and in every place incense shall be offered unto my name, and a pure offering: for my name shall be great among the heathen, saith the Lord of hosts.
 (Malachi 1:11)

-### Malachi 1 notes and questions
-This combination of ideas is interesting.
-In this chapter God says

-1. He loves Jacob, and Jacob's descendents
-2. He hates Esau and has cursed Esau's descendents
-3. Jacob's descendants are wicked and rebellious and God will not hear their pleas for help
-4. The Gentiles honor God and give pure offerings to Him

 [^1]: I believe the principle taught here is that God reserves unique love and blessings for His covenant children.
 [^2]: Edom refers to the nation that came from Esau.